Is LINES Ballet holding in-studio Summer Programs?

 Is housing available?

-Housing is available for our Advanced and Pre-Professional students only, however students are not required to live in the housing provided.
-Housing is not available to our Junior Program.
+Housing is available for our Advanced students only, however students are not required to live in the housing provided.
+Housing is not available to our Pre-Professional or Junior Program students.
 Please see our list of Alternative Housing Options.

 Advanced Program: Students may stay at San Francisco State University (SFSU) dormitories.
 Breakfast and dinner is included.
 Students provide their own lunch.
 Each room is equipped with a MicroFridge® (dorm-sized refrigerator and microwave).
 Chaperones will live on-site.